 Windows 2000

-SP4 installation disc Windows 2000 is a major release of the Windows NT operating system developed by Microsoft and designed for businesses as the direct successor to Windows NT 4.0.
-It was released to manufacturing on December 15, 1999, officially released to retail on February 17, 2000, and released on September 26, 2000, for Windows 2000 Datacenter Server.
-It was Microsoft's business operating system until the introduction of Windows XP Professional in 2001.
+SP4 installation disc Windows 2000 is a major release of the Windows NT operating system developed by Microsoft and oriented towards businesses.
+It is the direct successor to Windows NT 4.0, and was released to manufacturing on December 15, 1999, officially released to retail on February 17, 2000 for all versions, and on September 26, 2000 for Windows 2000 Datacenter Server.
+It was Microsoft's primary business-oriented operating system until the introduction of Windows XP Professional in 2001.

 Windows 2000 introduces NTFS 3.0, Encrypting File System, and basic and dynamic disk storage.
 Support for people with disabilities is improved over Windows NT 4.0 with a number of new assistive technologies, and Microsoft increased support for different languages and locale information.
 The Windows 2000 Server family has additional features, most notably the introduction of Active Directory, which in the years following became a widely used directory service in business environments.